tsunami643/blog/_posts/2018-06-30-ti8-team-guide.md

 <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>
 <p></p>

-**What would success look like?** First Aegis defenders, first repeat champion(s), first two-time organization victory, world's highest earning esports prize winners for at least a few years.
+**What would success look like?** First defense of the Aegis, first repeat champion(s), first two-time organization victory, world's highest earning esports prize winners for at least a few years to come.

 No pressure.